Seawalls & Sea Turtles

-The DHEC Board will soon be hearing from staff on another issue related to the experimental seawalls: whether these walls are effective emergency structures that should be more widely authorized in place of sandbags and other emergency measures.
-The study of Wave Dissipation Systems has been conducted by the Citadel under the supervision of DHEC staff.
+Since then, the DHEC Board overruled its staff again on another issue related to the experimental seawalls: whether these walls are effective emergency structures (they are not) that should be more widely authorized in place of sandbags and other emergency measures (they should not).
+The study of Wave Dissipation Systems was conducted by the Citadel under the supervision of DHEC staff.
 One of the purported advantages to these experimental seawalls is that they are supposed to be easy to take down during nesting season.
-However, that was not done during nesting season in either 2015 or 2016.
-In its final report to DHEC, the Citadel recommended removing horizontal panels during nesting season.
-Failure to implement this annual device modification during the study puts into question the study design and validity of any conclusions.
+However, that was not done during nesting season in either 2015 or 2016 and is again precluded under DHEC Board's most recent authorization for the walls to stay up.

 Only one month after the DHEC Board ignored its staff's conclusion that experimental plastic seawalls on South Carolina beaches do not work and should be removed, the seawalls are largely in a state of ruin or even abandonment, with several broken parts littering and polluting the surrounding environs.
 On July 21, we asked the federal judge for a preliminary injunction requiring immediate removal of the walls, based on turtle nesting attempts that have been blocked in 2017, for a third consecutive nesting season.